dladd/pyFormex/sphinx/examples.rst

 pyFormex example scripts
 ************************

+.. warning:: This document is currently under revision!

 Sometimes you learn quicker from studying an example than from reading a tutorial or user guide.
 To help you we have created this collection of annotated examples.
 Beware that the script texts presented in this document